 Bottom/Right: © R.Tsubin/Moment/Getty Images.

-Marble, with its distinctive appearance, is considered the ultimate luxury material while granite gives you the look of natural stone and is extremely durable.
-Use our guide to the differences between marble and granite to decide which one is the right choice for your home project.
+When deciding between granite or marble countertops, you’ll want to consider the differences in appearance, material, price, and more.
+Marble, with its distinctive appearance, is regarded as the ultimate luxury material, while granite gives you the look of natural stone and is extremely durable.
+Our guide will help you choose between marble versus granite for your next home improvement project.

 On This Page:

 - What Is Marble?